conan-io/docs/tutorial/developing_packages/editable_packages.rst

 Working with editable packages
 ------------------------------

-Once the above steps have been done, we can basically work with our build system or IDE, no Conan involved, and do changes in the editable packages and have those changes used by the consumers directly.
-Lets see it, lets start by doing a change in the ``say`` source
+Once the above steps have been completed, you can work with your build system or IDE without involving Conan and make changes to the editable packages.
+The consumers will use those changes directly.
+Let's see how this works by making a change in the ``say`` source
 code:

 .. code-block:: bash